“The goal is to turn data into information and

 What is people analytics?

 “People analytics” isn’t just a buzzword.
 It’s the future of human resources.
-People analytics, or HR analytics, in essence takes the company’s wealth of existing employee data, like salary history, tenure, performance, and compensation, from different systems and links it with the organization’s business goals to give meaningful, actionable insights. from Deloitte states that 32% of companies are ready for people analytics, an increase of one–third from the previous year.
+People analytics, or HR analytics, in essence takes the company’s wealth of existing employee data from HR software, like salary history, tenure, performance, and compensation, from different systems and links it with the organization’s business goals to give meaningful, actionable insights. from Deloitte states that 32% of companies are ready for people analytics, an increase of one–third from the previous year.

 6 ways analytics helps human resources